Updated: 14th of June 2026 – Version 6.1.0

 § 9.3 C 🟡 False Statement

-Lying to authorities during investigation.
+Lying to authorities during questioning, investigation, court procedure, or official registration.

-§ 9.4 Anti-Government Speech
+§ 9.4 Anti-State Speech

 § 9.5 C 🟡 Impersonating Officials

-Pretending to be police or public official.
+Pretending to be police, military, judge, government worker, royal staff, or another public official.

 § 9.6 D 🟠 Espionage